CrossEye/BibleLiteracy/index.md

 followers after his death.
 Some were among his twelve disciples; others converted after he was gone.
 They wandered around preaching and also performing miracles.
 They converted various people, but were also persecuted and often martyred for their faith.
-An important story is the conversion of one of their persecutors, a Roman named Saul of Tarsus, later known as Paul, to Christianity.
+An important story is the conversion to Christianity of one of their persecutors, a Roman named Saul of Tarsus, later known as Paul.

 #### Epistles ####

-The Epistles are letters written from various early Christian figures, especially the important people from Acts, to various Christian communities that had been founded by the apostles.
+The Epistles are letters written from various early Christian figures, especially the important people from Acts, to Christian communities that had been founded by the apostles.
 They offer encouragement, theology, and practical advice.
 They attempt to settle disputes.
 Many of these letters are written by Paul, and the theology he espouses becomes an important part of Christian thought from then on.
 These books make up the majority of the New Testament.

 #### Prophecy ####